varnish/Varnish-Book/varnish_book.rst

    Therefore, purges find and remove objects really fast!

    There are, however, two clear down-sides.
-   First, purges cannot use regular expressions, and second, purges evict content from cache regardless the availability of the backend.
+   First, purges cannot use regular-expressions, and second, purges evict content from cache regardless the availability of the backend.
    That means that if you purge some objects and the backend is down, Varnish will end up having no copy of the content.

 VCL – ``vcl_purge``